nickegli/aks_terraform/README.md

 # aks_terraform
-aks cluster demo for terraform
+aks cluster demo for terraform.

 ## How to use this template
 when executing this terraform script be sure to configure these values in the env.tf